Sasanian art: Glass

 Sasanian glass continued and developed Roman glass technology.
 In simpler forms it seems to have been available to a wide range of the population, and was a popular luxury export to Byzantium and China, even appearing in elite burials from the period in Japan.
 Technically, it is a silica-soda-lime glass production characterized by thick glass-blown vessels relatively sober in decoration, avoiding plain colours in favour of transparency and with vessels worked in one piece without over- elaborate amendments.
 Thus the decoration usually consists of solid and visual motifs from the mould (reliefs), with ribbed and deeply cut facets, although other techniques like trailing and applied motifs were practised.
 Sasanian pottery does not seem to have been used by the elites, and is mostly utilitarian.

 Influence

-Sassanid art had a strong influence on the Islamic art of Persia and the wider Islamic world.
+Sasanian art had a strong influence on the Islamic art of Persia and the wider Islamic world.
 Arches are one of the most characteristic elements of Persian architecture.
-Especially in Central Asia, such as Sogdiana the methods and customs of art are directly attributable to the Sassanids.
+Especially in Central Asia, such as Sogdiana the methods and customs of art are directly attributable to the Sasanians.

 Sasanian influences are found in medieval Byzantine textiles, jewelry, and architectural sculpture.
 A notable example of Sasanian-influenced decorative motifs can be found in the fifth- and sixth-century floor mosaics of Antioch.
-The Sasanian motifs did not appear before the fifth century in Roman-Byzantine art, but the impact was long-lived.
+Sasanian motifs did not appear before the fifth century in Roman-Byzantine art, but the impact was long-lived.

 It was mainly through textiles that heraldric motifs spread, although some mosaics as early as the 6th century from Antioch depicted the same motifs.